VANatHeritage/ConsVision_RecreationModel/docs/facilities_v2.md

 5. Local_Park_Inventory_2018
    - a_awct: `WATER_ACCESS in ('CANOE SLIDE','BOAT RAMP', 'ALL')`
    - a_afsh: `WATER_ACCESS in ('PIER', 'ALL')`
-   - a_afsh: `SWIMMING_AREA = 'BEACH'`
+   - a_aswm: `SWIMMING_AREA = 'BEACH'`
      - note: there is also a POOL category
    - t_ttrl: `TRAIL_TYPE IN ('BIKE', 'FITNESS', 'HIKING', 'HORSE', 'MULTI-USE')`
    - tlnd: *Special Workflow*:
      - These points were divided into **associated** or **unassociated** with public lands polygons
      - associated points met one or more of the criteria:
-       - wtihin 100m of a public land polygon
+       - within 100m of a public land polygon
-       - [within 2000m AND name matches polygon name AND sizes are within 10 acres of one another]
+       - [within 2000m AND name partial-matches polygon name AND sizes are within 10 acres of one another]
      - unassociated points were assigned an area using `park_acres`
        - empty or 0-areas were assigned a default 0.25-acre value
        - generated circle (buffer) polygons around these points, according to area assigned to the point